jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - Abstract class is suppler from the developer's perspective.
 - To overcome the problem of predicting the future, we rely on "agile design".

 ## 3.3.
-L - Liskov substitution principle
+L - Liskov Substitution Principle

 - If **S** is a subtype of **T**, then objects of type **T** may be replaced with objects of type **S**, without breaking the program.
 - The Liskov Substitution Principle states that Subtypes must be substitutable for their base types.